telerik/winforms-docs/telerik-presentation-framework/class-hierarchy/raditem.md

 # RadItem

-##

-RadItem represents a visual element that can be added to an ItemsCollection and can be selected, deleted or moved in Visual Studio at design time.
-Other characteristics introduced by RadItem:
+__RadItem__ represents a visual element that can be added to an ItemsCollection and can be selected, deleted or moved in Visual Studio at design time.
+Other characteristics introduced by __RadItem__:

 * Handles mouse and keyboard input.